 - Suffering a serious injury such as a broken hip or injuries from an auto accident

 - Normal advanced aging, such as arthritis, makes daily routines so difficult that senior citizens may require regular help

 Although older adults usually require long-term healthcare, younger individuals may also require similar services.
 Children and adults with severe mental or physical disabilities may need daily help with regular activities.

 Additionally, spouses of wounded veterans may seek long-term care to provide additional support.
 Younger individuals suffering long-term injuries and illnesses may also require long-term healthcare to help with daily routines.

 Obtaining Long-Term Healthcare

 Most typical health insurance plans do not necessarily provide for long-term healthcare requirements.
-As a result, many individuals finding that they need long-term care may struggle in determining the level of care required and in finding the funds to pay for long-term care’s costs.
+As a result, many individuals finding that they need long-term care may struggle to determine the level of care required and find the funds to pay for long-term care costs.

-Rather than hiring someone or paying for a stay in a residential facility, some families save money by taking care of their own.
-Depending on an individual's long-term care needs, a family member may be able to manage medications, assist with chores, and provide any additional support that a person needs.
+Depending on an individual's long-term care needs, a family member may be able to manage medications, assist with chores, and provide additional support.

 Types of Long-Term Healthcare